Checkmarx/2ms/README.md

   rules       List all rules

 Flags:
+      --add-special-rule strings   special (non-default) rules to apply.
+                                   This list is not affected by the --rule and --ignore-rule flags.
-      --config string           config file path
-  -h, --help                    help for 2ms
+      --config string              config file path -h, --help                       help for 2ms
       --ignore-result strings      ignore specific result by id --ignore-rule strings        ignore rules by name or tag --log-level string           log level (trace, debug, info, warn, error, fatal) (default "info") --regex stringArray          custom regexes to apply to the scan, must be valid Go regex --report-path strings        path to generate report files.
 The output format will be determined by the file extension (.json, .yaml, .sarif)
       --rule strings               select rules by name or tag to apply to this scan --stdout-format string       stdout output format, available formats are: json, yaml, sarif (default "yaml") -v, --version                    version for 2ms

 Use "2ms [command] --help" for more information about a command.
 ```